Beverley Clarkson: Botany and conservation work

 Clarkson works for Manaaki Whenua – Landcare Research as a senior researcher in plant ecology.
 While working with Manaaki Whenua she established the New Zealand National Wetland Database which facilitates research into New Zealand wetlands.
 Clarkson is also an honorary lecturer at the University of Waikato.

 Clarkson is a member and has served on the committee of the New Zealand Botanical Society.
 She is also a member of the Waikato Conservation Board, the International Mire Conservation Group and the International Society of Wetland Scientists.
 She is a member and a founding trustee of the National Wetland Trust.

 Conservation activism

 Clarkson is a nationally renowned and vocal advocate for the conservation of New Zealand's wetlands.
 With the National Wetland Trust, she educates and raises public awareness about New Zealand wetlands through field days, restoration projects, meetings and conferences, as well as providing policy advice to both local and central government.
 She counts as one of her main achievements the inclusion of her research on wetlands into the 2020 document outlining the Labour Government's Essential Freshwater Reforms.

 Botanical writing

-She is a prolific researcher and writer of scientific journal articles and has compiled the handbook on the restoration of New Zealand wetlands.
+She is a researcher and writer of scientific journal articles and has compiled the handbook on the restoration of New Zealand wetlands.
 She also edited the New Zealand Botanical Society newsletter.
 She collects botanical specimens, some of which are held at Te Papa.